 Site Plan & Subdivision Review

 Site plan and subdivision review may be applicable to your project.
-The below information will help you determine what is eligible.
-The Code Enforcement Officer Town Planner is available to assist you in determining if your project may need Planning Board approval through site plan or subdivision review and .
-Additionally, the Town Planner is available to assist you through the application process to ensure you understand each step of the application, required information to submit, and ensure the Planning Board is receiving all the necessary information for a timely review process.
+The Code Enforcement Officer is available to assist you in determining if your project may need Planning Board approval through site plan or subdivision review and the application process to ensure the Planning Board is receiving all the necessary information for a timely review process.

-The Planning Board reviews applications for subdivisions & site plans:
+The Planning Board reviews applications for subdivisions and site plans: